 Document Type: Bulletin, Monthly Bulletin, Publication

-Document Sources: Department of Political Affairs (DPA), Division for Palestinian Rights (DPR), Office for the Coordination of Humanitarian Affairs (OCHA), Secretary-General, Security Council, Special Committee to Investigate Israeli Practices, United Nations Centre for Human Settlements (UNCHS - Habitat), United Nations Conference on Trade and Development (UNCTAD), United Nations High Commissioner for Human Rights (UNHCHR), United Nations Population Fund (UNFPA), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), World Health Organization (WHO)
+Document Source: Department of Political Affairs (DPA), Division for Palestinian Rights (DPR), Office for the Coordination of Humanitarian Affairs (OCHA), Office of the United Nations High Commissioner for Human Rights (OHCHR), Secretary-General, Security Council, Special Committee to Investigate Israeli Practices, United Nations Centre for Human Settlements (UNCHS - Habitat), United Nations Conference on Trade and Development (UNCTAD), United Nations Population Fund (UNFPA), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), World Health Organization (WHO)

 Subject: Access and movement, Armed conflict, Assistance, Casualties, Ceasefire, Children, Closure of institutions, Closures/Curfews/Blockades, Economic issues, Fence, Food, Fourth Geneva Convention, Gaza Strip, Golan Heights, Health, House demolitions, Human rights and international humanitarian law, Humanitarian relief, Inalienable rights of the Palestinian people, Incidents, Incursions, Internally displaced persons, Jerusalem, Land, Legal issues, NGOs/Civil Society, Negotiations and agreements, Occupation, Palestine question, Peace process, Population, Protection, Refugee camps, Security issues, Separation barrier, Situation in the OPT including Jerusalem, Social issues, Solidarity day, Statehood-related, Terrorism, Wall, Women